 How many guests can you have on a Disneyland disability pass?

-You can absolutely use Genie Plus if you have DAS.
+You can absolutely use Lightning Lane Multi Pass if you have DAS.
 It is not needed as you will likely be able to do everything you want to do with DAS.
-But it can be a great way to maximize your day by using both Genie+ and DAS at the same time.
+But it can be a great way to maximize your day by using both and at the same time.

 DAS is only valid at the Disney Park it was issued.
 Guests will need to reapply for DAS at new theme parks.